 The traditional choice that still dominates café and bistro settings.
 Solid hardwood construction offers warmth, durability, and the option to refinish rather than replace when surfaces wear.

-I’ve got a soft spot for wooden chairs, if I’m honest.
-The restaurant where I worked had a mix—metal near the window for quick lunches, wooden bentwood chairs in the back section where couples came for dinner dates.
-The wood just felt warmer, more inviting.
-Customers would specifically request “the nice seats in the back” without even realising they were describing the wooden section.
+Wooden chairs, I have a soft spot for if I’m being totally honest.
+The restaurant where I worked had a combination — metal to the window side for quick lunches, wooden bentwood in the back section where couples came on dinner dates.
+The wood simply felt warmer, more inviting.
+A wood-panelled section was referred to as “the nice seats in the back” — and no one realised they were even describing the wooden area.

 What You’re Buying